itorsten/egg-cooking/README.md

 - **Water temperature profile**: choose a constant temperature or specify a time schedule using pairs of `time,temperature` values.

-The app solves a simple placeholder ODE model for yolk and albumen temperatures and their cooking degrees.
+The app solves a physical two-zone heat transfer model.
+It tracks the albumen and yolk temperatures and their denaturation (cooking degree) based on simple energy balances and Arrhenius kinetics.
 After running, two charts display the temperatures and cooking progression over time.

-Note: This app is vibe-coded.